rylincoln/developer.fulcrumapp.com/_endpoints/query.md

 ## Fulcrum Table Types

-The basic `SELECT * FROM tables;` query will return all of the tables available for use with the Query API.
-This is a good place to start when exploring the capabilities of the Query API.
+The basic `SELECT * FROM tables;` query will return all of the tables available for use and is a good place to start when exploring the capabilities of the Query API.

 {:.table.table-striped}
 | Type | Description |